Positive Behaviour Support

 What do I need to know about restrictive practices?

 A restrictive practice is an action that is taken to control or stop a behaviour of concern that violates the rights of the person with a disability.
 For example, if a person with a disability is not able to unlock the door to go outside due to risks, this is considered an environmental restrictive practice, as the person is not free to move about where they want to go.
 Other types of restrictive practices are chemical, mechanical, physical, and seclusion.
-A restrictive practice should always be the last resort, and minimised in time and frequency, and needs to be documented and reviewed by the NDIS Quality and Safeguards Standards.
+A restrictive practice should always be the last resort, and minimised in time and frequency, and needs to be documented and reviewed by the NDIS Quality and Safeguards Commission.